jasongraalum/NB2018_Final_ProfTest/README.md

     e.
 Find any blocks in the free list that are adjacent and combine them into a single block

-This exam has four(4) levels -- 0 through 3 -- which add progressive
+This exam has four(4) levels -- 0 through 3 -- which add progressively
 more complicated functionality.

 Getting Started